adamdaudrich/DVD-Rental-SQL-queries/README.md

 The context: a DVD store, pre-2012
-I simulated requests that you might get from a customer or store manager Queries executed in DBeaver, Postgre SQL
+I simulated requests from a customer and store manager Queries executed in DBeaver, Postgre SQL
+INNER JOINS, WHERE clauses, DATE ranges, SUM, GROUP BY, etc...

 Output to HTML

 From the "dvd_rental" data set at postgresqltutorial.com